Image-X-Institute/couch-tracking/Couch Tracking/README.md

 Listening to the KIM UDP sender and motor replicating 1D motion.
 The dimensional of the motion that replicated by motor can be specified.
 This is for testing in-lab, to see if motor is able to comprehend in-coming data point.
 #### UDPreader_KIM.cpp
 Listening to KIM UDP sender and perform motion compensation.
 This is meant to use in clincial environment.
 Robotic arm is on top of the couch holding a phantom.
 KV images are collected and processed by KIM.
 The real-time positional data points are sent via UDP transmission, received by Raspberry Pi which operate the motor to perform motion compensation.
+#### UDPread_MotionCompensation_slow.cpp
+Combine code reads depth measurement and KIM data, also slow down the couch response to better adapt to the KIM latency.
+Motor moves back to zero position, and then moves to isocenter.
+User can select incoming data type from console.
+For depth measurement, the code automatically starts receiving measurements and collect the first 30 frames to calculate the isocenter position.
+For KIM data, the isocenter value is set to 0.
 ## UPD sender
 Lidar 515 cemara minimum detect distance is 50mm.
 Cameras give most accurate measurement results after temperature drift is stable.
 It is the best to start depth measurement after switching on the camera for 20 minutes.
 #### realsense_depth.py